-All Section 504 team participants, parents, guardians, teachers and any other participants in the student's education, including substitutes and tutors, will be given a copy of the student's Section 504 Plan.
-The site administrator will ensure that teachers include Section 504 Plans with lesson plans for short-term substitutes and that he/she reviewsthey review the Section 504 Plan with a long-term substitute.
-A copy of the Section 504 Plan will be maintained in the student's file.
-Each student's Section 504 Plan will be reviewed at least once per year to determine the appropriateness of the Plan, needed modifications to the plan, and continued eligibility.
+All 504 team participants, parents, guardians, teachers and any other participants in the student's education, including substitutes and tutors, will be given a copy of the student's 504 Plan.
+The site administrator will ensure that teachers include 504 Plans with lesson plans for short-term substitutes and that he/she reviews the 504 Plan with a long-term substitute.
+A copy of the 504 Plan will be maintained in the student's file.
+Each student's 504 Plan will be reviewed at least once per year to determine the appropriateness of the Plan, needed modifications to the plan, and continued eligibility.